MovieTQ

 If a trailer is dead or blocked in someone’s region, the round doesn’t stall.
 A player report (or a host reroll) swaps in a fresh clip and resets the timer, so nobody loses points to a broken video.

-A reported or host-rerolled trailer is validated against the live round, the bad video id is blacklisted so it is never drawn again, a backup is pulled from the in-memory pool, the round swaps to it, the timer resets, and guesses already made are cleared so they cannot carry over onto the replacement.
+A report or a host reroll is validated against the live round it claims to be about before anything changes, so a swap cannot be driven from outside the round.
+A replacement is drawn from the in-memory pool, the round swaps to it, the timer resets, and guesses already made are cleared so they cannot carry onto the replacement.

 Server-enforced authorization